The Basics of the Exposure Triangle

 Each element of the exposure triangle impacts the others; changes to one will require changes to the others.
-Exposure is the amount of light allowed to reach the sensor and sets the mood for the photo.
+Exposure is the amount of light allowed to reach the camera sensor and sets the mood for the photo.
 High exposure creates a “light and airy” feel while low exposure creates a “dark and moody” feel.
-Since “proper” exposure can vary depending on personal preference, I won’t dive too deep into exposure itself.
-Just understand that overexposed means there is too much light and underexposed means there is not enough light.
-Instead, I will explain how to achieve your vision by understanding how ISO, Shutter Speed, and Aperture work together.
+Since “proper” exposure can vary depending on personal preference, I will only cover the basics for understanding how to manipulate Aperture, Shutter Speed, and ISO to achieve your vision.
+Just know that overexposed means there is too much light and underexposed means there is not enough light.

-If your photos need more light you can manipulate the exposure in one or more of the following ways:
+If your photos need more light, you can adjust the exposure in one or more of the following ways:

 The opposite is true if you want less exposure: